 Successfully complete the 40 hours of volunteer experience (a requirement of SWK 301 )

 Participate in an interview with the BSW program's Admission Committee

 The following progression policies apply for all students accepted into the BSW program:

-Maintain a Southern Miss GPA of at least 2.5 (The minimum GPA is required for acceptance into the senior practicum)
+Maintain a Southern Miss GPA of at least 2.5, excluding remedial courses, if applicable.
+(The minimum GPA is required for acceptance into the senior practicum)